 - This function is not available when Movie Effect is On in movie mode.

 - While using the Digital Tele-converter, the number of AF targets decreases.

 Where can I find the instruction manual for my camera?

 You can find the manual online.
 You can either read it online or download the instruction manual for your camera.

 See the following Web page to find the available manuals:

 Please carefully follow the directions when updating your lens or camera firmware and keep in mind the following:

-· Firmware updates can take several minutes to complete.
+· Firmware updates can take several minutes or longer to complete.
 Do not disconnect the USB cable during the update process.